Swamiji TV

 Keep your inner temple clean

 "Therefore, we humans are the temple of God.
-We should keep that temple very clean, beautiful, and shining."
+We should keep that temple very clean and beautiful, shining."

 Filming location: Strilky, Czech Republic